Edit here your fullwidth image

 Ever since Hitchcock had cast her in 'On a Murder Call', he knew that Grace was exactly the type of actress he was looking for.
 To him, she was both Venus and Madonna in one person: "I find the

 subtle nature of her sexuality attractive.
 Grace was much more erotic than the average bombshell.
 With Grace, you had to find out for yourself."

 The 'Master of Thrill' was feared for his bullying behaviour on the set and also notorious for humiliating his female stars in front of the assembled film crew.
 Grace, on contrast, he always

 treated courteously and with utter politeness.
 Her talent and personality influenced the film director so much that he later tried (in vain) to shape other actresses to her image.

-relatively insignificant principality owed its glamour factor above all to Kelly's star status.
+Since then, the hitherto relatively unnoticed principality owed its glamour factor mainly to Kelly's star status.